If you’ve ever searched for “office technology,” you’ve probably noticed—it can mean just about anything.

 What is considered office technology?

-Office technology includes tools like printers, IT systems, document management, communication platforms, and workflow solutions that support how work gets done.
+Office technology includes tools like printers, IT systems, document management, communication platforms, cybersecurity solutions, and workflow automation tools that support how work gets done.

 Is office technology just IT?

-No—it includes IT, but also print, document workflows, communication systems, and other tools that help businesses operate efficiently.
+No. Office technology includes IT, but also print, communication systems, document workflows, cybersecurity, and other technologies that help businesses operate efficiently.

 Why is office technology important?